lassodatasystems/LassoMailParserBundle/README.md

 Now all html parts will be concatenated with hr-tags, and all text parts will be concatenated with newlines and '===='.

+If you are processing emails send via envelope journaling (e.g. from Office365), you can access the enveloped email via

+    $parser->getEnvelopedEmail();

+This will return a normal part, and you can access content/headers on it.
+To check if an email has an enveloped email as an attachment, you can use

+    $parser->hasEnvelopedEmail();